OliverLysa/observatory-data-prep/README.md

 ###### Workflow

 1. Import prodcom and trade data summarised by UNU to compiled domestic production, imports and exports
 2.  ***Estimating confidential data***: As Prodcom includes suppressed values to protect confidentiality ([ONS, 2018](https://www.ons.gov.uk/businessindustryandtrade/manufacturingandproductionindustry/methodologies/ukmanufacturerssalesbyproductsurveyprodcomqmi)) - the omission of which will present a data gap - omitted values are estimated.
 Following V.M. van Straalen (2017), a ratio is calculated between units exported (generally not suppressed) and units produced for years for which data is available.
-Where values are available in adjacent years, a straight line projection is used.
-Otherwise, a median is taken across these ratios and applied to the years for which data is missing based on a calculation of export units/ratio = prodcom units.
+Where values are available in any adjacent years within the available timeseries, linear interpolation is used.
+Otherwise, a median is taken across an available ratio and applied to the years for which data is missing based on a calculation of export units/ratio = prodcom units.
 3. Key indicators and aggregates are calculated
 4. Exports data to CSV format